seanox/virtual-environment/README.md

 - Integrated launcher with keyboard-based navigation for accessing programs
 - Configuration of the workspace and applications through a separate key-value file
-- Platform implemented with a small footprint and minimal resource usage
+- Platform implemented with low resource usage
-- Operation inside the virtual drive to avoid using the host file system and registry
+- Operation inside the virtual drive to reduce usage of the host file system and registry
 - Customization through configuration files and startup scripts
 - Centralized distribution by providing updated virtual disk files